 Keep track of common reactions in yourself and other family members.
 Use this information to patch together an awareness of long-term but counterproductive patterns.

 Work with others in your family to find ways to rein in unhelpful reactions and thoughts before a negative cycle gains momentum.
 It could be something as fundamental as agreeing on a code word when things start to go off the rails.

 The painful patterns of generational trauma are deeply embedded.
 It will take time — and patience — to address them.
 Resist the urge to rush the process or set unrealistic expectations.

 Trauma is serious business.
 Healing from trauma requires the guidance of a mental health practitioner.
 While you and your family excavate the past, you must also see treatment for yourself.
 You can recover from trauma disorders but, once again, patience is your ally here.

-Commit to a program of weekly therapy sessions.
+Commit to a program of regular therapy sessions.
 You and your counselor can team up to ease the pain of trauma in your life.
 This is a giant step in making certain that the generational trauma ends with you.
-To learn more about recovery read about trauma treatment and contact me soon for a consultation.
+To learn more about recovery read about trauma treatment, and then reach out for a confidential consultation today.